 Caversham Wildlife Park is a very popular tourist attraction in Western Australia.
 Featuring a variety of activities that showcase one of the biggest private collections of native wildlife.
 Visit here and enjoy the experience of being up close and personal with kangaroos, koalas, wombats, birds and many more!

-When visiting Western Australia a must-do destination is the port city of Fremantle.
+When visiting Western Australia a must-see destination is the port city of Fremantle.
 The city of Fremantle features the iconic fishing boat harbour, famous cappuccino strip and historic Fremantle prison.
 Whilst here, indulge in a delicious fish and chips lunch and explore the quirky Fremantle Markets for a variety of hand-crafted goods and local produce (Friday, Saturday and Sunday only).

 One of the world’s most spectacular inner city parks.
 Kings Park is an iconic location to visit when in the City of Perth.
 This location is filled with an extensive amount of Aboriginal and European History, contemporary culture and innovative design.
 Whilst here the must-do activities are walking through the botanical gardens and tree-top walk, visiting the many memorials positioned throughout the area and marvelling at the beauty of the Giant Boab Tree.

-Discover the Margaret River Region see why it is a must-do destination when visiting Western Australia.
+Discover the Margaret River Region see why it is a must-see destination when visiting Western Australia.
 With an impeccable reputation for producing some of the best local quality produce; you will be spoilt with choice over the wide number of breweries, wineries and produce factories scattered throughout the region.

 The city of Perth is filled with some stunning landmarks and iconic structures.
 Whilst here be sure to explore our beautiful city and uncover what makes us so unique and different to the rest of Australia.
 Featuring the newly opened Elizabeth Quay, Kings Park Botanical Gardens and The Bell Tower – all must see locations when visiting the city of Perth.

 Experience the mystical Pinnacles Desert with ADAMS.
-Known as one of the most iconic and world renowned landscape of Western Australia, these stunning limestone formations emerge from endless stretches of golden sand situating itself in the heart of the Nambung National Park.
+Known as one of the most iconic and world renowned landscapes of Western Australia, these stunning limestone formations emerge from endless stretches of golden sand situating itself in the heart of the Nambung National Park.
 Approximately an hour away is the exhilarating sand dunes of Lancelin where you will have the opportunity to go on a 4WD and sand boarding adventure.

-Discover the beauty of Rottnest Island – WA’s most spectacular island located approximately 19km off the coastline.
+Discover the beauty of Rottnest Island – WA’s most spectacular island located approximately 19 kilometres off the coastline.
 Rottnest is world renowned for its stunning coral reefs, crystal clear waters and unique wildlife.
 Whilst visiting the island, be sure to uncover the stunning scenic landscapes that surround this magnificent island and say hello to the adorable Quokkas dubbed to be the happiest animals on Earth.

 Valley of the Giants

-Uncover the beauty of The Valley of the Giants – a well-known attraction located in the town of Walpole approximately 400kms from Perth.
+Uncover the beauty of The Valley of the Giants – a well-known attraction located in the town of Walpole approximately 400 kilometres from Perth.
 Located in the heart of the Valley is the internationally recognised Tree Top Walk attraction which consists of a 600-metre long elevated walkway through the canopy of towering old growth forests.
 This walkway reaches up to 40 metres high and gives a spectacular view of the 400 year old giants of the forest.
 It is here that you will also journey through the Ancient Empire boardwalk which is designed to give insight into the wide girthed Tingle Trees that can grow up to 10 metres in diameter.

 Perth is world renowned for having some of the best wildflowers, from the iconic Everlastings to the orange flowering Christmas trees.
 These breathtakingly beautiful blooms make for perfect photographing opportunities; with over 12,000 species it’s no wonder Western Australia’s collection of wildflowers is the largest of its kind in the world.